Adding hand-drawn font for Chinese, Japanese and Korean

 Concurrent glyph subsetting during SVG export

-Moreover, we’ve essentially shipped client-side glyph subsetting of the embedded font faces (you've guessed it, based on Harfbuzz), so that they contain only glyphs for characters that are used in the exported elements.
+Moreover, we’ve essentially shipped client-side glyph subsetting of the embedded font faces (you've guessed it, based on Harfbuzz), so that they contain only glyphs for characters that are used in the exported content.

 Since recently we've started inlining fonts in SVGs for better embedding support.
 The downside was larger file sizes.